 Community Health Worker Training

 Great Rivers United Way is a validated Core Competency training program in Wisconsin, combining hands-on experience with nationally-aligned core competencies.
-To learn more about our in-person, five-week training offered in partnership Western Technical College, download this Community Health Worker Core Competency Training PDF.
+To learn more about our in-person, seven-week training offered in partnership Western Technical College, download our Community Health Worker Core Competency Training Flyer (PDF).

 Training & Growth Opportunities

 Interested in becoming a CHW?
-Great Rivers United Way will offer Core Competency Training in 2026 – dates TBD.
+Great Rivers United Way is offering two Core Competency Training cohorts in 2026:

 • Apply online here.